-The Scotch-Irish weren't leaving the British Isles for religious reasons like numerous English separatist groups that preceded them, and they weren't a group of elites and their servants like the Cavaliers either.
+The Scots-Irish weren't leaving the British Isles for religious reasons like numerous English separatist groups that preceded them, and they weren't a group of elites and their servants like the Cavaliers either.

 They were the first group to immigrate to America primarily for economic opportunity.
 Few were wealthy, but few were totally destitute.
 Many were yeoman farmers or middle class merchants that felt they were getting financially squeezed back home - the great American wilderness was far more appealing than the high rents, heavy taxes and unfair land laws of the Crown.

 Andrew Jackson may be the most famous person of Scots-Irish descent.
 He was born to immigrant parents in the American back country, and spent most of his life living on the early frontier.
 Library of Congress Prints and Photographs Division

 Though they weren't the most destitute members of society, most were far from wealthy.
 Typically, they were to lowest of the ranks who could possibly make the journey to America - after all, the passage itself cost money, which kept the poorest citizens from crossing the Atlantic.

 The Scots-Irish were notably fierce and proud people.
 The English immigrants that had come before them all came from generally higher social ranks and were somewhat turned-off at the confidence and pride the Scots-Irish possessed.
 Not only were they poor, but they were of Irish or Scottish heritage - the lofty and wealthier English weren't sure what these back-country settlers had to be proud of in the first place.

 Settling the back country